MsAlEhR/Scorpio/README.md

 ![GitHub language](https://img.shields.io/github/languages/top/MsAlEhR/Scorpio)
 ![GitHub license](https://img.shields.io/github/license/MsAlEhR/Scorpio)

 Welcome to the Scorpio project!
-This repository contains advanced tools for training triplet networks using contrastive learning on metagenomic data with hierarchical information, as well as for creating databases for the Scorpio model.
+This repository contains advanced tools for training triplet networks using contrastive learning on data with hierarchical information, as well as for creating databases for the Scorpio model.